timothyhull/breadpool-champs-app/docs/index.md

     - I have the backs of my on- and off-skates crewmates, *always*, and they can count on me to encourage them in difficult situations.
     - When my officiating peers and leadership need me to make adjustments, I don’t dig my heels in about doing things a certain way, I give them my full support and do what they need me to do.

 ??? bread "3.
-Strenuous Preparation"
+Strenuous Preparation :material-cursor-default-click:"

     - I practice developing and improving officiating skills, on- and off-skates at least 4 hours per week, and often upwards of 10 hours per week.
     - I actively seek feedback from other officials and relentlessly study game video to continuously learn and improve, and to position myself to best support safe and fair gameplay.
     - I physically train and condition 5-12 hours per week to maintain a high level of fitness, improve my ability to be in the best position to observe game action, and ensure I will not experience physical fatigue no matter how strenuous the environmental or game conditions might be.
     - I regularly study roller derby rules and cases to continuously develop a better understanding of roller derby rules theory because I believe learning to understand rules theory helps me quickly work through complex situations in a way that supports the best and safest possible gameplay experience.

 ??? bread "4.
-Empathic Listening"
+Empathic Listening :material-cursor-default-click:"

     - I actively listen to officials, players, and coaches with genuine effort and concern to understand their points of view.
     - I seek to build trust by showing officials and teams they are heard and understood, even in cases where we may disagree with each other.
     - I actively solicit feedback from my peer officials by telling them no feedback will hurt my feelings.
     - For me, feedback is information I can use to be better today than I was yesterday, and I want to understand my mistakes, not ignore or hide from them.

 ??? bread "5.
-Clear and Kind Communication"
+Clear and Kind Communication :material-cursor-default-click:"

     - I speak to everyone with courtesy and respect, no matter how I am spoken to.
     - I do everything I can to actively communicate information with other officials in a way that promotes smooth, continuous game flow.

 ??? bread "6.
-Keeping Athletes on the Track"
+Keeping Athletes on the Track :material-cursor-default-click:"

     - I believe gameplay is best when athletes are on the track, not in the penalty box, and I observe game action in a way that seeks to avoid issuing penalties whenever possible.
     - For any action that might create sufficient game impact to warrant penalties, I describe the game impact to myself in a way I can recite during an official review *before* I issue any penalties (e.g., "Low block on yellow 2-4; caused purple 2-4 to go down").
     - I maximize the use of verbal warnings, prescribed by gameplay rules, to help athletes avoid committing penalties.
     - When I issue penalties, I include as much "3-star" information as possible to help athletes understand my basis for issuing penalties and help them avoid being assessed with the same penalty again (e.g., "Yellow 2-4, forearm; bracing on an opponent.")

 ??? bread "7.
-Zone Ownership"
+Zone Ownership :material-cursor-default-click:"

     - I focus on officiating specifically within the confines of my area/zone of responsibility.
     - Said another way, I avoid immediately issuing penalties for actions I may not have the best point of view to observe during a jam.